-Currently, Simone is a non-profit executive living in New York City and the founder & CEO of Catching Brilliance, a boutique consulting firm dedicated to manifesting a world where women and girls can thrive.
+Currently, Simone is a non-profit executive living in New York City and the founder & CEO of Catching Brilliance, a boutique consulting firm dedicated to manifesting a world where social impact organizations are effective, efficient and thriving.

-As an expert and thought leader on non-profit sustainability, philanthropy, millennial women and leadership, Simone’s work has appeared in the Huffington Post, Stanford Social Innovation Review, Levo League and Shimmer Teen.
-She has been featured in the New York Times, Huffington Post Live, The Journal of Governmental Finance and Public Policy, Ebony Magazine, The Advocate and Loop21.
+As an expert and thought leader on non-profit sustainability, philanthropy, millennial women and leadership, Simone’s work has appeared in the Huffington Post, Stanford Social Innovation Review, CNN, Levo League and Shimmer Teen.
+She has been featured in the New York Times, Huffington Post Live, PolicyMic, The Journal of Governmental Finance and Public Policy, Ebony Magazine and The Advocate.

 Simone is a graduate of the University at Albany, a past fellow of the University at Albany’s Center for Women in Government , the George Washington University Graduate School of Political Management and the New Leaders Council.
 She is currently a 2013 NYU Robert F. Wagner Graduate School of Public Service IGNITE Fellow.